Tomodachi Life: Living the Dream

-Tomodachi Life: Living the Dream, known in Japan as is an upcoming social simulation game developed and published by Nintendo for the Nintendo Switch.
-It is the third entry in the Tomodachi series, succeeding Tomodachi Collection (2009) and Tomodachi Life (2013), and is the first new game in the series in over a decade.
-It is scheduled for release in 2026.
+Tomodachi Life: Living the Dream, known in Japan as is a 2026 social simulation game developed and published by Nintendo for the Nintendo Switch.
+It is the third entry in the Tomodachi Life series, succeeding the Nintendo 3DS title Tomodachi Life (2013).
+The game centers on the everyday lives of Miis, customizable avatars, residing on an island as they autonomously develop relationships and solve problems, all overseen by the player.